keptn-sandbox/keptn-in-a-box/README.md

 - Deployment of a cartsloadgenerator PoD
 - Deployment of a Autonomous Cloud teaser home page with links to the pipeline, bridge keptn-api.
 - Creation of valid SSL certificates with Certmanager and HTTPs Let's encrypt.
 - Create a user account and copy the standard user (ubuntu on this case) with his own home directory (a replica) and allowing SSH connections with text password.
+Useful for spinning an army of workshop clusters.

-### 💻The Keptn-in-a-Box Bash Installation
+### 💻The Keptn-in-a-Box Bash installation

 The bash file is scripted in a modular fashion allowing you with  control flags to enable or disable the modules that you want to install in your box.
 This allows you to have a very slim cluster running keptn with the bare minimal resources or to have a full blown cluster with pretty much all the desired features and frameworks for your CI/CD pipelines and performance testings.